MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-ecosystem.md

 ## What are the steps to configure Web Chat and Direct Line for Azure Government?

 The steps to configure Web Chat and Direct Line for Azure Government are similar to the those used for public Azure.
 In Azure Government, you set the [domain](https://github.com/microsoft/BotFramework-WebChat/blob/master/packages/bundle/src/createDirectLine.js#L6) to the Azure Government URL because the [default domain](https://github.com/microsoft/BotFramework-DirectLineJS/blob/master/src/directLine.ts#L456) applies to public Azure, not Azure Government.
-Please, also notice that the public Azure URL (`https://webchat.botframework.com/v3/directline`) is different from Azure Government URL (`https://webchat.botframework.azure.us/v3/directline`) for the Web Chat and Direct Line configuration.
+Note that the public Azure URL (`https://webchat.botframework.com/v3/directline`) is different from Azure Government URL (`https://webchat.botframework.azure.us/v3/directline`) for the Web Chat and Direct Line configuration.

 The following example shows how to set the domain to the Azure Government URL: